Scope and Definitions - 1.1

 spørreskjema

-QOLUsually a validated standardised form/questionnaire for completion by the trial subject/guardian.
+QOLUsually a validated standardised form/questionnaire for completion by the trial participant/guardian.

 Queries (Data Request Form)Queries Questions to site regarding unclarities and missing data.
 E.g. missing data, error in CRF completion, unlogical and unexpected answers, too high or low values etc. Queries are usually entered in the eCRF or in a data clarification form.